How to grow kiwis

 Kiwi varieties to grow

-- Actinidia deliciosa 'Jenny' – the only self-fertile, hardy kiwi variety.
+Actinidia deliciosa 'Jenny' – the best self-fertile, hardy kiwi variety, bearing fuzzy fruits that we recognise as kiwis.
 The fruits are ready to harvest in August and September

-- Actinidia arguta 'Issai' – the ‘cocktail’ kiwi, commonly found in Asia, this hardy, self-fertile variety produces small fruits, the size of grapes.
-These ripen slightly earlier and have smooth skin.
-They are sweeter than other kiwi varieties and can be eaten whole
+Actinidia arguta 'Issai' – the ‘cocktail’ kiwi, commonly found in Asia, 'Issai' produces small fruits, the size of grapes.
+These ripen slightly earlier than other types of kiwi, and have smooth skin.
+They are sweeter than other kiwi varieties and can be eaten whole, without peeling.
+Self fertile so doesn't need a pollination partner.

-- Actinidia ‘Hayward’ – a female cultivar and the most widely grown kiwi.
-It's late flowering and produces large fruits
+Actinidia ‘Hayward’ – a female cultivar and the most widely grown kiwi worldwide.
+It's late flowering and produces large fruits.
+Needs a male pollination partner.

-- Actinidia ‘Tormuri’ – a male cultivar, suitable for planting with ‘Hayward’ for cross-pollination
+Actinidia ‘Atlas’ – a male cultivar, suitable for planting with ‘Hayward’ for cross-pollination

 Year Planner 2025 on sale